 The preceding several posts examine older documents about the production of looped fabric in Scandinavia.
 The earliest of them, a Swedish text from 1730, makes a clear distinction between garments that are knitted (stickes) and those that are [needle]bound (bundna).
 Texts from the following decades use those terms with greater ambiguity.
 Although the crafts remained separate and distinct, either of the two terms could be used as a generic designation for both.
 The resulting confusion was offset in later academic contexts by applying the more specific name vantsöm (“mitten stitch”) to what ultimately became nålbindning — less robustly anglicized to nalbinding — a nomenclatural process that has also been discussed here.

 The structural identification of looped fabric and its association with contemporaneous terminology is a recurring concern.
 It was examined in a number of German texts starting in the 1890s, all noting that many objects in museum collections that had been classified as knitted were, in fact, nalbound.
 I’m going to work through these in more or less reverse order, starting with an article that appeared in ten installments in the German industrial journal Wirkerei- und Strickerei-Technik (“Warp and Weft Knitting Technique”) from 1954 to 1956.

 This was written by Regina von Bültzingslöwen and Edgar Lehmann and titled Nichtgewebte Textilien vor 1400 (“Non-Woven Textiles Before 1400”).
-This was an extension of a chapter Lehmann wrote in a book commemorating the 50th anniversary of the operation of a textile factory, published in 1949 as Geflochten, gestrickt, gewirkt (“Woven, Knitted, Warp Knitted”).
-The serialization was the upshot of an intervening attempt at the separate publication of Lehmann’s contribution (with an intervening manuscript here) and examines a large number of objects in public and private collections.
+It was an extension of a chapter Lehmann wrote in a book commemorating the 50th anniversary of the operation of a textile factory, published in 1949 as Geflochten, gestrickt, gewirkt (“Woven, Weft Knitted, Warp Knitted”).
+The serialization was the upshot of an intervening attempt at the separate publication of Lehmann’s contribution to the commemorative publication (with an intervening manuscript here) and examines a large number of objects in public and private collections.
 It continues to promise a book edition that, as far as I can determine, never materialized.
 The preliminary description of its intended scope is interesting nonetheless.